DrkSephy/technetium/README.md

 Finished Tasks [10/22/13 --> 10/29/13]
 ---------------------------------------

-1. Work on Bitauth module. [ Jorge, David ]
+1. Work on Bitauth module. [ Jorge ]

     - A common method needed for all Bitbucket API calls to be successful.